wtracy/bottom-sheet-article/README.md

 ```

 The `ref` and `snapPoints` parameters connect the bottom sheet to the `bottomSheetRef` and `snapPoints` variables we defined earlier.
 The parameter named `index` specifies which snap point the bottom sheet should be at when it first appears.
 Here we chose 0, which makes it visible at the first snap point we defined earlier.
 If we wanted it to start out hidden, we could have specified -1.
 Finally, `enablePanDownToClose` specifies whether the user can dismiss the bottom sheet by flinging it down.

+You can find the [full set of properties listed in the official documentation](https://ui.gorhom.dev/components/bottom-sheet/props).

 ## Bottom-Sheet-Ready Views